Talking Therapies at Newcastle Psychologist

 CBT is a structured approach and aimed at a particular problem.
-Intervention can be fairly brief or take place over a longer period (6-20 sessions) depending on the nature of the problem.
+Intervention can be fairly brief or take place over a longer period (2-20 sessions) depending on the nature of the problem.

 Solution Focused Therapy

 This enables the client and therapist to work together to identify triggers, behaviours and patterns that increase the problem and solutions to reduce the problem.
 From there, the therapist and client can develop a plan to do more of what works and less of what doesn’t.

 Acceptance and Commitment Therapy (ACT)

-With ACT, people often learn to minimise the impact of their problem if it is ongoing (such as ongoing pain), and to develop flexibility in their thinking as well as making changes to increase pleasure and meaning in life.
+With ACT, people often learn to minimise the impact of their problem if it cannot be changed (such as chronic pain), and to develop flexibility in their thinking, unstick from unhelpful thinking patterns as well as making changes to increase pleasure and meaning in life.

-Systemic and Family Therapy
+Couples Counselling and Family Therapy

 Cognitive Behavioural Therapy for Insomnia (CBT-I)

 The active ingredient in counselling is often the enhanced processing and support that comes from talking through problems or difficulties.
-Problems helped by counselling include bereavement or loss, work based or relationship (including carer) stress, adjustment to illness, and making sense of difficult experiences.
+Problems helped by counselling include anger management, bereavement or loss, stress and anxiety (including work based or relationship stress), adjustment to illness, and making sense of difficult experiences.

 Eye Movement Desensitation and Reprocessing (EMDR)

-EMDR techniques include eye movements, hand tapping, and/or audio stimulation to unblock processing that has been stuck due to distress or trauma.
-Through EMDR you can begin to heal from the fear, pain and repeated memories associated with trauma and emotional distress.
+EMDR techniques include eye movements, hand tapping, and/or audio stimulation to unblock processing that has been stuck due to distress or trauma (including PTSD) Through EMDR you can begin to heal from the fear, pain and repeated memories associated with trauma and emotional distress.

 The aim of psychosexual therapy is to help you overcome and manage intimacy problems that might be causing difficulty in your relationships or sex life.